 Before coming to the Bar, Desmond worked as a welfare rights adviser at Citizens Advice, LEAN and Welcare.
 He became a volunteer at the Free Representation Unit in 1992 and was employed as the Social Security Caseworker in 1995/6.
 Desmond joined Garden Court Chambers in 2004 (after completing a 12 months pupillage).
 He was short-listed for Young Legal Aid Barrister of the Year in 2007 for his work in social security.

 Secretary of State for Work and Pensions v JS (IS) UKUT 490 (AAC)) – (junior counsel) – on whether a Zambrano carer is entitled to income support.
-On 18 December 2013, Pitchford LJ granted permission to appeal to the Court of Appeal – click here for further details .
+On 18 December 2013, Pitchford LJ granted permission to appeal to the Court of Appeal.
+Further details can be found on the Garden Court Chambers website.

 HB v Secretary of State for Work and Pensions (IS) UKUT 443 (AAC) – (co-counsel) Income Support – on whether the abolition on 14.06.07 of reg 21ZB of the IS Regs (the rule backdating income support awarded to a refugee to the date his or her asylum application had been made) is contrary to EU law under article 28 of Directive 20044/83/EC or a breach of the appellant’s human rights.
 The claimant has applied for permission to appeal.